tdreyno/awardwinningfjords/source/2013/02/11/fjords.html.markdown

 [![Fjords](http://src.sencha.io/-30/http://awardwinningfjords.com/images/monitor-goblins.png)](http://fjords.cc)

 Fjords is a service that lets you upload your static websites to be hosted in the cloud.
-It's that simple.
-In less than a minute, your site will

 ### Use Case: Agency Environment